theNewDynamic/oregonsadventurecoast.com/content/event/annual-oregon-coast-music-festival.md

 {{< floatimage src="/img/gothardsisters340x214.jpg" float="left" alt="Members of Family Mystic" size="" >}}**Saturday, July 18 - Noon**<br>Shore Acres State Park Gardens, Charleston<br>**The Gothard Sisters**<br>The Gothard Sisters blend Celtic, folk, world, classical and new age musical influences to life with violin, acoustic guitar, mandolin, bodhran, djembe, whistle and vocal harmonies, creating music that is “vivid, inspirational and captivating.”
 (Tim Carroll, Folk Words Review 2018)<br>**FREE** *(Note: There is a $10 parking fee at Shore Acres; An annual State Park Pass accepted as well.)*

 {{< spacer "20" >}}

+{{< floatimage src="/img/horse-feathers.jpg" float="" alt="Five-piece string band posing for a promotional photo.
+Two members stand in back holding a banjo and upright bass; two stand to the sides holding a fiddle and banjo.
+One member sits in front holding an acoustic guitar.
+All wear casual patterned clothing in front of a painted nature backdrop." size="" >}}**Sunday, July 19 - 2pm**<br>OIMB Boathouse, 63466 Boat Basin Rd, Charleston<br>**7-Devils Presents Horse Feathers at the Boathouse**<br>Horse Feathers is an indie-folk band based in Astoria, OR that has been bringing lush arrangements for 20 years.
+Fronted by Justin Ringle, the band has gone through several transformations during that time, and has developed a truly unique sound born from the Pacific Northwest.Beer and wine will be available for purchase at the event, as well as some onsite food offerings.
+7 Devils Brewing is partnering once again with the Oregon Coast Music Festival to bring world class music to our coastal community.<br>**Tickets $35** <a href="https://7devilsbrewery.com/product/concert-tickets/" target="_blank" rel="noopener"><strong>BUY TICKETS LINK</strong></a>

+&nbsp;

+**Friday, July 24 - 8pm**<br>7 Devils Brewing Co <br>**Ian George and the Knee Pockets**<br>Ian George delivers the sort of concert you’ll dance, sway, sing, laugh and probably cry too.
+The performance teems with whimsicality, clever arrangements – interrupted by triumphant tangents – and outlandish solos grounded by George’s emotive and gauzy voice and by the simple strength of a good song.
+Expect an engaging and dynamic string of gentle and not so gentle folk-rock adventures.<br>**FREE**

 #### **ORCHESTRA PREVIEWS**